Funding Our Schools

 Financial Reporting

-New Report: FY 2024 School Budget At a Glance
+FY 2025 School Budget At a Glance

-New York City Public Schools has launched a new School Budget At a Glance report (SchoolBAG) which displays a school’s total funding per student as compared to the citywide average.
-The report summarizes school funding, spending, and demographics and provides a glossary and a link to funding details for reference.
+New York City Public Schools has launched the FY2025 School Budget At a Glance(Open external link) report (SchoolBAG) which displays a school’s total funding per student as compared to the citywide average.
+The report summarizes school funding, spending, and demographics and provides a glossary, FAQ and a link to funding details for reference.
 This report will support families' understanding of their school’s budget and serve as a resource for budget-related questions.

 We publish several school based financial reports and other reports required by law.
 You can access all these financial reports on our InfoHub.